manzoorqirat-boop/DMS-Backend/README.md

   before it's anything other than a dev store.
 - **No tests.** `DocxTemplateValidator` is pure and I/O-free specifically so it can be covered against a folder of good and bad sample `.docx` files without a database.
-- **No scheduler.** The review-due report exists but nothing runs it — there's no background job emailing owners at the pre-intimation threshold. `PreIntimationDays` is stored and returned but not yet acted on automatically.
+- **Mail transport** — see the warning above.
+The queue, dedupe and run evidence are real;
+  delivery is not.
+- **Reminders go to the document author**, since there's no department-owner concept yet.
+The author is the closest attributable person but often isn't who should be chased.
+- **`PreIntimationDays` is stored but not yet read by the sweep**, which uses a fixed 30-day window.
+Wiring the per-type value in is a small change to `ReminderJob`.
 - **No retention scheduling.** Obsolete documents are retained indefinitely; nothing tracks a retention period or flags records eligible for destruction.
 - **Watermark rendering** — see the warning above.
 The control layer is complete; the